Category Archives: Somali

 Click here to map it!

-In the short time it has been open, Ginevra has had an interesting evolution.
+At the end of last year we wrote “In the short time it has been open, Ginevra has had an interesting evolution.
 It started as a Somali coffee shop offering coffee, tea, snacks and desserts but has recently expanded to offer a full lunch and dinner menu.
-Rather than providing a strictly Somali menu, they opted for mix of Middle Eastern, Mediterranean and Somali dishes.
-The kitchen is run by Mo, the nephew of one of Columbus’ well known Middle Eastern chefs – Nasir of Lavash (and formerly of Firdous).
+Rather than providing a strictly Somali menu, they opted for mix of Middle Eastern, Mediterranean and Somali dishes”.
+At that time the kitchen was being run by Mo, the nephew of one of Columbus’ well known Middle Eastern chefs – Nasir of Lavash (and formerly of Firdous).

 somali restaurants columbus